 - Pitching Event Sponsors

 - Tips for Better Event Sponsorship Packages

 - Great Event Sponsorship Package Examples

 - Providing ROI for Sponsors

 Let's start with the basics: what is event sponsorship?
 An event sponsor is a company that supports an event, usually by providing funds, in exchange for something valuable.
 Oftentimes this "something valuable" comes in the form of increased brand exposure, access to attendee data, speaking opportunities at the event, or discounted event tickets.

 Companies sponsor events in the hope of moving their own organizations forward.
 If your event presents an opportunity for them to do that, you'll likely be able to secure partners and improve the outlook of your gathering.

 It should be noted that not all events will be enticing to potential sponsors.
-For example, internal events rarely provide enough value to other companies for them to invest in an event sponsorship opportunity.
+For example, internal events rarely provide enough value to other companies for them to invest in an event sponsorship opportunity—though there are exceptions.